-Moisture in subfloors is an important consideration for the successful installation of heterogeneous vinyl flooring.
+Moisture in subfloors is an important consideration for the successful installation of vinyl tile.
 To avoid damage from moisture, recommended guidelines in ASTM F 710 Standard Practice for Preparing Concrete Floors to Receive Resilient Flooring and ASTM F 1482 Standard Practice for Installation and Preparation of Panel Type Underlayments to Receive Resilient Flooring should be followed.